Data Designer Extensibility Architecture

 DDEX providers are different from .NET data providers.
-For more information, see.
+For more information, see DDEX Providers.

 Data Designer Extensibility, then, is about using the DDEX SDK and the feature's architecture and managed APIs to integrate external data source objects into the Visual Studio environment.

-This SDK should be used in conjunction with.
+This SDK should be used in conjunction with Visual Studio Integration SDK.

-Of the DDEX layer, two of its pieces are central: DDEX support entities, and DDEX access services
+Of the DDEX layer, two of its pieces are central: DDEX support entities and DDEX services.

-DDEX support entities are managed classes that a DDEX provider implements to enable data extensibility.
-In fact, it is implementation of these support entities that constitutes a DDEX provider.
+DDEX support entities are interfaces that a DDEX provider implements to enable data extensibility.
+In fact, it is the implementation of these support entities that constitutes a DDEX provider.